UPMC Health Plan

 Accreditations & Awards

-Community Care is currently seeking Health Utilization Management Accreditation from URAC, an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, education, and measurement.
+In 2014, Community Care received Health Utilization Management Accreditation from URAC, an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, education, and measurement.
 The URAC accreditation process demonstrates a commitment to quality services and serves as a framework to improve business processes through benchmarking organizations against nationally recognized standards.
 Learn more.

 Community Care has been awarded three-year Full Accreditation – the highest possible level – from the National Committee for Quality Assurance (NCQA) for Managed Behavioral Healthcare Organization.
 NCQA Accreditation is a voluntary review process.